w3c/scribejs/features.md

 * `scribenick:` or `scribe:`
 	* the value is the IRC nickname of the scribe.
 Subsequent IRC entries with that nickname are considered to be the “main” minute.
 The scribe should:
 		* use the `name: text` pattern when the person `name` talks and his/her contribution is to be part of the minutes; or
-		* use the `...` or `…` character(s) when the same person continues, and/or the scribe prefers to cut the minutes into several lines for convenience.
-The script combines all these lines into one paragraph.
+		* use the `...` or the `…` character(s) when the same person continues, and/or the scribe prefers to cut the minutes into several lines for convenience.
+The script combines all these lines into one paragraph though maintaing the line breaks.
 (Except if another command is in the IRC log intertwined with those line, in which case a new paragraph is created.)
-	* the scribe is set, usually, at the beginning of the meeting, but it is o.k. to use this command at any time when, for example, there is a switch of scribes
+	* the scribe is set, usually, at the beginning of the meeting, but it is o.k. to use this command at any time when, for example, there is a switch of scribes.
 	* the list of scribes is gathered and listed in the header automatically.

 ## Minute headers